There were several replies of programs that use esoteric nomenclature or fancy tricks.

 You could also get the TI-Nspire or TI-Nspire CAS Teacher Software for free from a Learn & Earn program http://education.ti.com/html/nspire/learn-earn.html

 Yesterday in Physics First and in my AP Calculus class we studied the relationship between position, velocity and acceleration with graphs.
-We collected data with CBR2 motion detectors.
-Students plugged these into their handhelds and I could also plug it into my computer and begin collecting data automatically with the TI-Nspire Software.

 Notice that the labels on the axes were automatically changed from x and y to Dist(m) and Time(s).
 These labels can be manually changed of deleted entirely.